 “Before, we would call the product different things depending on how we felt that day,” Wakefield said.
 “Now we have a fundamental framework for talking about it, whether in sales calls, requests from partners or product descriptions.
 Consistency is important because it gives the buyer a clear framework for evaluating the product, establishes a level of trust with the audience, and helps drive qualified traffic.”

-Results: An Overflow of Enterprise Leads
+Results: +621% Annual Revenue and Overflow of Enterprise Leads

 “We started seeing more interest from senior buyers, and there was a clearer distinction between the open-source and enterprise versions—something they understood they needed to pay for,” Wakefield said.

 Abe Ingersoll, VP of Sales & Solutions Engineering, said the improved sales deck made it easier to turn leads into customers.
 “It feels like it’s faster to go from initial touch to getting the value proposition,” he said.